zenna/Sigma.jl/README.md

 # Notes

-- Currently only a few RandomVariable constructors, `uniform`, `normal` and `flip`, support RandomVaribles as their parameters.
-For instance `beta(normal(0,1),normal(0,1))` is not yet supported
+- Currently only a few RandomVariable constructors - `uniform`, `normal` and `flip`, support RandomVaribles as their parameters.
+For instance `beta(normal(0,1),normal(0,1))` is not yet supported.
 - All RandomVariable constructors have methods which take an integer `i` as a first parameter, e.g.,  `uniform(0,0,1)`.
 Put briefly, RandomVaribles constructed with differing values of `i` will be statistically __independent__.
 If this parameter is omitted, it will be randomly (and uniquely) generated for you, but in some cases this can cause a performance hit.
-- RandomArrays are currently only of fixed size, i.e. their length is not a RandomVariable
+- RandomArrays are currently only of fixed size.
 - Most query operations, e.g. `prob, cond_prob, cond` support a keyword parameter `maxdepth`.  e.g., `prob(X>0,maxdepth = 10)`.
 This is an implementation detail, which eventually you should never have to worry about.
 For the moment however, increasing maxdepth will result in a more precise answer.
 It may be necessary, especially if you query a low probability event.

 [![Build Status](https://travis-ci.org/zenna/Sigma.jl.svg?branch=master)](https://travis-ci.org/zenna/Sigma.jl)